Weight Balancing on Boundaries: Introduction

 \subsection{Tripodal points}

-The other two results concern the $3$-dimensional (or higher) setting, where instead of a polygon we are given a polyhedron.
+Our next result concerns the $3$-dimensional setting.
 Generalizing the notion of antipodal points in Theorem~\ref{theorem: antipodal}, we prove the following in Section~\ref{sec_3d}.

-\begin{theorem} On the boundary of any $3$-dimensional polyhedron containing the origin, there are \emph{tripodal} points, i.e., three points forming an equilateral triangle centered at the origin. \end{theorem}
+\begin{theorem} On the boundary of any $3$-dimensional compact set containing the origin, there are \emph{tripodal} points, that is, three points forming an \emph{equilateral} triangle centered at the origin. \end{theorem}

+After publication of the conference version of the present paper~\cite{barba2014weight}, we discovered that Theorem~\ref{theorem: tripodal} follows from a result by Yamabe and Yujob\^o~\cite{yamabe1950continuous}, with an extension to star-shaped polyhedra in dimensions higher than three studied by Gordon~\cite{gordon1955generalization}.
+Since the first of these papers is hard to find and the second is not available in English, we present our alternative proof.

 A classical problem reminiscent of Theorem~\ref{theorem: tripodal} is the square peg problem of Toeplitz.
-Given a closed curve in a plane, the problem asks for a location of four vertices of a square on it.
-It was conjectured by Otto Toeplitz in 1911 that every Jordan curve contains such four points.
-Although it is still open for general Jordan curves, it has been affirmatively solved for curves with some smoothness conditions.
-As a variant of this problem, Meyerson~\cite{Meyerson} and Kronheimer and Kronheimer~\cite{KK} proved that for any triangle $T$ and any Jordan curve $C$, we can find three points on $C$ forming the vertices of a triangle similar to $T$ (note the contrast to our Theorem~\ref{theorem: tripodal} where we needed the triangle to be equilateral).
-See a recent survey of Matschke~\cite{Matschke2} on these problems.
+Given a closed curve in a plane, the problem asks for four points on the curve forming the vertices of a square.
+It was conjectured by Otto Toeplitz in 1911 that every Jordan curve contains four such points.
+Although the problem is still open for general Jordan curves, it has been affirmatively solved for curves with some smoothness conditions.
+As a variant of this problem, Meyerson~\cite{meyerson1980equilateral} and Kronheimer and Kronheimer~\cite{kronheimer1981tripos} proved that for any triangle $T$ and any Jordan curve $C$, we can find three points on $C$ forming the vertices of a triangle similar to $T$ (note the contrast to our Theorem~\ref{theorem: tripodal} where we need the triangle to be equilateral).
+See a recent survey of Matschke~\cite{matschke2014survey} on these problems.